lit/lit.dev/packages/lit-dev-content/site/blog/2022-07-19-lit-for-polymer-users.md

 This code won't fire a property change event when the parent sets the `name` property—which is a good thing.
 And you can migrate this code fairly directly to Lit.

 Using an event handler like this, you could also add logic to the child component—such as only firing the `name-changed` event when the user stops typing for a certain interval.

+{% aside "info" %}

+One-way data flow.

+Another alternative is to replace two-way bindings with a unidirectional data flow pattern, using a state container like Redux.
+Individual components can subscribe for updates to the state, and dispatch actions to update the state.
+We recommend this for new development, but it may require more work if you already have an application based on two-way bindings.

+{% endaside %}

 ## Polymer to Lit cookbook